Overcoming the Fear of Forgetting Your Words on Stage

 The fear of forgetting your words often connects to a deeper anxiety about feeling judged or inadequate.
 Research shows that approximately 75% of people experience anxiety when speaking in public.
 Recognizing this fear is the first step to overcoming it.

 When you take the stage, remember you’re not alone.
-Many successful speakers have faced this challenge, and learning to navigate these moments is part of the journey.
+Many successful speakers have faced this challenge.
+Learning to navigate these moments is part of the journey to becoming an effective speaker.

 Embrace the Silence

-Additionally, a brief silence creates anticipation.
-Use this time to focus on your next point, and the audience will likely appreciate the intentional moment without feeling uncomfortable.
+A brief silence creates anticipation.
+Use this time to focus on your next point.
+The audience will likely appreciate the intentional moment and won't feel uncomfortable.

 Techniques to Regain Your Flow